groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/vstx-to-csv.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-VSTX"
+        - icon: "far fa-file-alt"
           title: " About VSTX File Format"
           content: |
             Files with VSTX extensions are drawing template files created with Microsoft Visio 2013 and above.
-These VSTX files provide starting point for creating Visio drawings, saved as .VSDX files, with default layout and settings.
-In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagram, information flow, organizational charts, software diagrams, network layout, database models, objects mapping and other similar information.
-Files generated using Visio can also be exported to different file formats such as PNG, BMP, PDF and others.
-Programs that open VSTX files include Microsoft Visio for Windows and Mac that let you open these files for viewing and editing.
-It also allows to convert Visio file formats to a number of other formats.
+These VSTX files provide a starting point for creating Visio drawings, saved as VSDX files, with default layout and settings.
+In general, Visio files are used to create drawings that contain visual objects, flow charts, UML diagrams, information flow, organizational charts, software diagrams, network layout, database models, objects mapping, and other similar information.

           link: "https://docs.fileformat.com/image/vstx/"

     format:
         # format loop
-        - icon: "far fa-file-CSV"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
             Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"